lyfdomain/MGDPI/README.md

 3.Ran net_infer.py to obtain new drug protein interaction matrix based on network information.

-4.Run train.py to get the pre-train model and evalation the result.
+4.Run train.py and eval.py to get the pre-train model and evalation the result.